The MDWFP Environmental Program strives to protect, conserve,

 any harmful impacts.

-state's native fish and wildlife resources and habitats necessary
+impact on the state's native fish and wildlife resources and

 - consult with other state agencies on fish kills and fish